Thinking nothing's wrong,

 - Intercourse with You: You betcha!
 "Don't Cha Stop," "Touch and Go" and "Tonight She Comes" in particular.

 - Large Ham: Happens surprisingly often for a band often stereotyped as cold and detached.
 Ben hams it up on "Bye Bye Love" and "Don't Tell Me No," Ric on "You're All I've Got Tonight" and "Getting Through" (Both of those pairs of songs also happen to be consecutive on their respective albums.)
-The entire band turns into pure pork on "Door To Door."
+The whole band turns into pure pork on "Door to Door".

 - Lyrical Shoehorn: "My Best Friend's Girl", "Bye Bye Love", "Moving in Stereo", "Double Life", "Candy-O", "Dangerous Type", "Don't Tell Me No", "Cruiser".